 You may notice in the museum photo that the aerial cable and plug are substantial to say the least.
 Whilst my set came complete with the original cable it was missing the plug.
 Being a sucker for ancient technology I had been looking out for a replacement but in more than 30 years of looking I was unable to track one down.
 I mentioned this on a vintage radio forum and very kind and skilful fellow forum member Brian Cuff offered to make a replica and also the mating socket.
 Many thanks also to John Wakely the owner of the original plug who had some years earlier created drawings and more recently made his plug available for copying.
 Below are photos of the original EMI plug with ruler and the artificially aged replica fitted to my aerial cable.
 The co-ax itself has two layers of braiding and gutta percha insulation for the inner conductor.

 A short video of the fashion parade from the 1937 Television Demonstration Film

-These short videos show the HMV901 displaying clips from the BBC 1937 television demonstration film.
-The video and sound signals are being converted for 405 line operation and modulate the original 45MHz/41.5MHz carriers which are fed into the aerial socket of the HMV901.
+The short video above shows the HMV901 displaying a clip from the BBC 1937 Television Demonstration Film.
+The source was a 625 line VHS tape captured on a PC using Honestech TVR then streamed to the graphics card and modulated for 405 line operation with the original 45MHz/41.5MHz carriers in a Darius modulator and fed into the aerial socket of the HMV901.
 Occasionally you will see narrow dark horizontal bands on the the picture.
-These are only aliasing effects from the camcorder that is capturing the scene and are not present in reality.
+These are only aliasing effects from the camcorder that is capturing the scene and are not present inreality.